A lot or a little?

 What parents need to know

-Parents need to know that this crime drama regularly includes scenes in which violent acts such as murder are committed, and they can be pretty gory (think CSI, rather than Bones).
+Parents need to know that Numb3rs is a crime drama that regularly includes scenes in which violent acts such as murder are committed, and they can be pretty gory (think CSI, rather than Bones).
 In one episode, for example, a woman is strangled and pulled into bushes, her feet twitching, and then the perpetrator walks away, leaving bloody footprints.

 What's the story?

 In CBS' procedural drama NUMB3RS, a team of FBI agents and investigators use mathematical formulas and forensic evidence to help solve L.A.-area crimes.
 Rob Morrow stars as Don Eppes, a FBI agent who uses his brother, Charlie (David Krumholtz), a mathematical genius and professor, to help him solve some of the bureau's toughest cases.
 Don deals with the evidence in each case, while Charlie relies on mathematical equations and probability.
 The pair, both bachelors, live with their father, Alan (Judd Hirsch), and work alongside eccentric problem-solver Dr. Larry Fleinhardt (Peter MacNicol), and dogged FBI agents Megan Reeves (Diane Farr) and Colby Granger (Dylan Bruno).